A link to reset your password has been sent to your email

 Didn't receive an email?
 Resend

-Upon arrival, clients will be met and transferred to the Tune Hotel.
-Remainder of the day shall be spent at your own leisure.
-Accommodation will be in bed-and-breakfast basis.
+Upon arrival, you will be met and transferred to the PrideInn Plaza.
+The remainder of the day shall be spent at your own leisure.
+Accommodation will be on a bed-and-breakfast basis.

 You will arrive at your lodge in time for lunch and later have time to relax before setting off back into the park for your afternoon game drive.
 You will return to the camp as the sun sets.
-Overnight stay will be at the Kibo Safari Camp or similar accommodation on a full-board basis.
+Overnight stay will be at the Amboseli Sentrim Camp or similar accommodation on a full-board basis.

 On this day, there will be a morning and afternoon game drive in the park.
 You will be taken across the vast lakebed which is often dry but still very swampy in areas.
 Amboseli is best known for its great herds of elephants, and you will often find many of them standing knee-deep in the water, spraying themselves to keep cool.

 There is a lot of other game that you can find, too, like the cheetah, buffalo, giraffe, many types of gazelle, and other plains game.
 What is more magnificent is that they are all set against the amazing backdrop of majestic Mount Kilimanjaro.
-Overnight stay will be at the Kibo Safari Camp or similar accommodation on a full-board basis.
+Overnight stay will be at the Amboseli Sentrim Camp or similar accommodation on a full-board basis.

 After breakfast at the lodge, you will depart to Tsavo East National Park.
-You will check in at the lodge and have lunch at Maneaters Safari Camp.
+You will check in at the lodge and have lunch at Lion Hill Safari Lodge.
 The afternoon game drive is scheduled until sunset.
 The Tsavo East is famous for its magnificent scenery, volcanic hills, rivers, as well as large numbers of animal and plant species.
 The drive from Amboseli to Tsavo East is 315 kilometers and will take about four hours.

 In addition to large herds of red elephants, other attractions include the Lugards Falls, Mudanda Rock, and Aruba Dam.
-Overnight stay will be at Voi Wildlife Lodge or similar accommodation on a full-board basis.
+Overnight stay will be at Lion Hill Safari Lodge or similar accommodation on a full-board basis.

 Spend your day at your leisure in the hotel.
-Overnight stay will be at Neptune Village Beach Resort superior garden room on all-inclusive basis.
+Overnight stay will be at Diani Sea Resort's superior garden room on an all-inclusive basis.

-Check out time is at 10:00 a.m.
-You will then be transferred to Moi International Airport (MBA) to catch up for your international flight.
+Check-out time is at 10:00 a.m.
+You will then be transferred to Moi International Airport (MBA) to catch up on your international flight.

 This safari will be held at Amboseli National Park and Tsavo East National Park in Kenya.